rsautter/GPA/README.md

 ### Compilation

 This code uses the Cython library, to improve the perfomence.
-To compile the cython part:
+Go to the gpa Folder and type:

     python compile.py build_ext --inplace